Text consolidated by Valsts valodas centrs (State

 6. The planned number of newly created workplaces.

-7. The amount of estimated wage costs (EUR).
+7. The estimated amount of wage costs (in euros).

-8. The start and end dates of estimated wage costs.
+8. The start and end dates of the settlement of estimated wage

-9. The following information shall be provided in respect of
+9. The following information shall be provided on the sums of

-the sums of eligible costs (initial investments or estimated wage
+eligible costs (initial investments or estimated wage costs)

-costs) settled by a zone capital company during the last three
+settled by the zone capital company in the last three years

 a) title of the project;